 Important Advice for Big Bend Camping

 It’s not that Big Bend is more dangerous than other parks— Yellowstone and Great Smoky Mountains each see more accidents per year than Big Bend, in part because they have so many more visitors per year.
-It’s just that Big Bend has different challenges because of its geography, weather, and wildlife— challenges that can take a little extra preparation for campers who aren’t used to exploring desert environments.
+It’s just that Big Bend—and camping in Texas in general—has different challenges because of its geography, weather, and wildlife— challenges that can take a little extra preparation for campers who aren’t used to exploring desert environments.

 Big Bend National Park, like most desert ecosystems, can see big variations in temperature depending on the time of year.
 On average, January is the coldest month, with highs in the low sixties and nighttime temperatures in the upper thirties.
 June and July are the hottest months, with peak temperatures in the mid to upper nineties and lows in the seventies.
 Within those monthly ranges, however, temperatures can also vary greatly depending on altitude and time of day, making layers essential.

 Naturally, you’ll want to bring all the usual items you pack for car camping or backpacking, like a tent, ground pad, backpacking pack, etc. But there are a few items that take on special importance when you’re camping in the desert.

 1. Pack Jerry Cans and Hydro Packs to Stay Hydrated

 On any desert camping trip, whether in Big Bend or elsewhere, your number one concern should be having enough water.
 It’s a good idea to bring jerry cans (larger water containers) and a water reservoir backpack for when you’re out and about.

 Experts recommend that you drink a liter of water each hour when it’s hot out.
 Budget about a gallon of water per day per person.
 What size water containers you choose depends on how long you’ll be camping in Big Bend, and what kind of camping or backpacking you’ll enjoy.